jack-scholting/Udacity_Motion_Planning/writeup_template.md

 This is the "3D Motion Planning" project in the Udacity Flying Car NanoDegree program.
 It is one of the 3 major projects in the program.

 One of the core problems of making Flying Cars (autonomous flying vehicles), is motion planning.
-These flying cars will need to know how to navigate our world, given a starting point (passenger pickup location) and ending point (passenger destionation).
+These flying cars will need to know how to navigate our world, given a starting point (passenger pickup location) and ending point (passenger destination).
 You can't get from A to B in the real world by flying a straight line between them at a fixed altitude.
 Instead, the flying car will have to avoid obstacles and maybe fly some pre-determined routes.

 So 3D Motion Planning involves the following things:

 - Represent the world - discretize the world into a grid/graph from a map.
 - Define start and goal positions - coordinate systems.
-- Use a search algorithm and waypoint simplification algorithm to find an efficient path through the obstactles to our goal.
+- Use a search algorithm and waypoint simplification algorithm to find an efficient path through the obstactles to the goal.

 In order to make this project feasible within the time constraints of the nanodegree, some resources are provided: